Baked Ham with Cherry Ham Glaze

 Whisk all the ingredients together until blended and bring the mixture to simmer over medium heat.
 Simmer for a couple of minutes and take off heat.

-How much ham per person:
+How mush ham per person?

 Fully cooked ham comes in bone-in and boneless options.
 Estimate about 3/4 pound per person for bone-in ham and 1/2 pound per person for boneless ham.
 Don’t forget, there are many things you can make with leftovers, so aim for a couple extra pounds just in case.